 - Improved control.
 By “pushing the border” outside its national boundary, a country can usually cope more effectively with immigration and security concerns.
-A traveler can be denied admission in a third country, without incurring deportation costs (holding and travel costs).
+A traveler can be denied admission in a third country without incurring deportation costs (holding and travel costs).

 - More destination choices.
 An airline can use a pre-clearance airport to service any destination airport in a third country, even if these airports do not have customs facilities.
 This can substantially improve commercial opportunities through a wider set of destinations.

 - Less congestion at national gateways.
 Customs pre-clearance can remove a significant number of passengers handled at national ports of entry.
 This can help mitigate congestion and overburdened customs facilities and improve international travel time at the aggregate level.
-The pre-clearance takes time before boarding, which is more flexible than the time taken after disembarking.
+The pre-clearance takes time before boarding, which is more flexible than after disembarking.

 The world’s most significant pre-clearance agreement is between Canada and the United States, which involves eight Canadian airports (Calgary, Toronto, Edmonton, Halifax, Montreal, Ottawa, Vancouver, and Winnipeg).
 Pre-clearance began in 1952 at the Toronto airport, and by 1974 a formal agreement was reached.
 Since then, the agreement has been revised and expanded.
-Although the agreement is bilateral, allowing pre-clearance to take place in both countries, pre-clearance only takes place in Canada.
-The structure of transborder air flows is not conducive to having Canadian pre-clearance taking place in the United States since the network involves a few Canadian airports connected to many American airports.
+Although the agreement is bilateral, allowing pre-clearance to occur in both countries, pre-clearance only takes place in Canada.
+The structure of transborder air flows is not conducive to having Canadian pre-clearance in the United States since the network involves a few Canadian airports connected to many American airports.